noplacenoaddress/RNMnetwork/Part 1 - The north Italy crew, the Illuminati digital mafia/13 - the north Italian crew.md

 Hes has got a sexual deviation.
 He has got a stable relationship but he is maniacal about doing sex with physical violence to obtain strong **sodomy** [[19]](https://en.wikipedia.org/wiki/Sodomy).
 Slavery.
 But he is suffering probably of the effect of **Cinderella** [[20]](https://en.wikipedia.org/wiki/Cinderella_effect).

 *My little poor boy.*

+In Barcelona he starts a cybercafe in Marina street in 2004 with others three fellows.
+This is the district where i met the girl that now is slaved by the radio frequency machine.
+And yes, he works for this structure.
+They call it "techno" or "Illuminati".

 ### External links